KeyboardDabbler/keyboardDabbler.com/content/blog/introducing-graeme.md

 ---
-title: "Introducing - From Refrigeration Engineer to Tech Enthusiast"
+title: "From Refrigeration Engineer to Tech Enthusiast"
 description: "Get to know Graeme, a refrigeration engineer with a passion for technology and gaming.
 Graeme shares his journey from building computers to creating websites and becoming a part of the self-hosted community."
 publishedAt: "2021-08-17"
 aside: false